The easiest and cheapest way for renewing a passport is to do it by mail.

 Sign it immediately with your name exactly as it appears on the information page.

-Keep your cancelled passport in a safe place.
-It’s still the best source for personal identity and can be used as such, if you lose your new one and need to apply for a replacement.
+Keep your old cancelled passport in a safe place.
+It’s still your best source of personal identity and can be used as such, if you lose your new one and need to apply for a replacement.

-For more information on what to do after you receive your new passport, see our article on applying for a passport.
+For further information on what to do after you receive your new passport, check here.

-Renewing a passport is not difficult.
-Carefully follow directions, while including correct documents, photo, and fees.
+Renewing a passport is not difficult, if you carefully follow the directions and include the correct documents, photo, and fees.

-Mail it securely, getting a receipt.
-And before you know it, your new US passport document will be in your hands.
+Mail it securely, get a receipt.
+And before you know it, your new U.S. pass-port will be in your hands.

 Please see our other articles with current, updated information on passport application procedures: